Matplotlib / Seaborn Notebook

 plt.show()

-Overlay stripplot on top of boxplot to show individual points alongside the summary — helpful when n is small.
+Add stripplot on top of boxplot to show the points along with the summary.
+Helpful when n is small.

-Scatter Plot — Relationship Between Two Numeric Variables
+Scatter Plot — Link Between Two Numeric Variables

 fig, ax = plt.subplots()